SoftEng23/p2/README.md

 Bootstrap and components are utilized to create a dynamic Web SPA.
 The front-end view shall use Angular/HTML
 The middle tier shall follow proper layered architecture, have reasonable test coverage of the service layer, and implement log4j for appropriate logging.

 ## Stretch Goals:
-These will count for extra credit and are entirely optional
+These will count for extra credit and are entirely optional:

 Registration passwords shall be encrypted in Java and securely stored in the database.

 User should receive and confirmation email